rshdhere/copy-paste.space/backend/README.md

 - dotenv for environment variable management

 ### DevOps & Deployment
-- Railway (PaaS deployment)
+- Vercel (for frontend hosting and CI/CD)
-- Git & GitHub for version control
+- Railway (for backend infrastructure and environment management)
-- rate-limiting middleware for security
+- Other Tools: dotenv, rate-limiting middleware, tsconfig, REST API

 ---